-Casual Category A are employees who fill specific short-term staffing requirements (e.g., sick leave/LTD, leaves of absence, short-term projects) not to exceed six (6) months, which may be extended by mutual agreement between the University and the Union.
+Casual Category A are employees who fill specific shortterm staffing requirements (e.g., sick leave/LTD, leaves of absence, short-term projects) not to exceed six (6) months, which may be extended by mutual agreement between the University and the Union.
 Such employees normally work on a pre-established schedule with fixed hours.

-Casual Category B are employees in Food Services who do not have guaranteed hours per day or days of work per week having no specified schedule as the requirement for such work arises out of business and operational needs.
-Individuals in this category are contacted when work is available and they may elect to accept or decline the work opportunity.
-For clarity, Casual Category B Food Services employees are not regularly scheduled but are used on an as needed basis.
-Individuals in this category may remain on the Food Services roster of Casual Category B employees beyond the six (6) month limit for Casual Category A.
+Casual Category B are employees who do not have guaranteed hours per day or days of work per week having no specified schedule depending on business and operational needs; rather, they are contacted when work is available at which time they may elect to accept or decline the work opportunity.
+For clarity, employees retained for service of food and beverages at special events, and who are not regularly scheduled but used on an as needed basis may remain beyond six (6) months on the roster of casuals from which the University may draw for staffing when event business levels require.

 The University will inform the Union of each casual employee it hires and the position being filled.
-It is not the University's intention or expectation to use casuals to circumvent the posting provisions and the filling of parttime, and full-time bargaining unit positions.
+It is not the University's intention or expectation to use casuals to circumvent the posting provisions and the filling of part-time, and fulltime bargaining unit positions.